Student Progression Plan

 - English language learners may be provided limited assistance by an ESOL or heritage language teacher using the student’s heritage language for directions, prompts, items, and answer choices.

-Prior to the test administration, parents/guardians of English language learners must be notified in writing, in their native language whenever possible, of these accommodations.
+Prior to the test administration, parents or guardians of English language learners must be notified in writing, in their native language whenever possible, of these accommodations.
 Parent may elect to refuse testing accommodations.

 English language learners are provided accommodations on all district and site-based assessments.